otoolej/nonstat_directional_coupling/README.md

 Matlab code to generate the feature set used in the publication:

-`JM O'Toole, EM Dempsey, D Van Laere, Nonstationary coupling between heart rate and perfusion index in extremely preterm infants over the first day of life, in preparation, 2019.`
+`JM O'Toole, EM Dempsey, D Van Laere, Nonstationary coupling between heart rate and perfusion index in extremely preterm infants in the first day of life, under review, 2020.`

 # Requires